terry-richards/jit-developer/README.md

 One area of dissonance in today's increasingly distributed organization relates to the elevated security requirements typically associated with a developer's machine.
 The rapidly depreciating cost of these assets tug on ROI while the security footprint potentially opens up additional vectors for compromise.

-With productivity suites now PWAs, the era of BYOD or even providing simple Chromebooks is upon us and we believe this is a great step forward organizationally and for IT.
+With productivity suites now progressive web apps (PWAs), the era of bring-your-own-device (BYOD) or even providing simple Chromebooks is upon us and we believe this is a great step forward organizationally and for IT.

-For the developer, the ability to spin up a fully-functional development environment at a moment's notice is an invaluable asset.
+As a developer in this new landscape, the ability to spin up a fully-functional development environment at a moment's notice is an invaluable asset.
 This environment can be scaled to the needs of the specific project and recycled when no longer required.

+For the administrator, having the tools to orchestrate the lifecycle of these resources in a secure environment that you can limit footprint, easily audit and fully control is also invaluable.

 This tutorial will walk you through the process of creating a just-in-time (JIT) developer environment in AWS using EC2 and the latest LTS version of Ubuntu Server.
 We'll leverage the power of Terraform to automate the whole process.

 ## Why Terraform and JIT?